Murray McCallum

-Murray McCallum (born 16 March 1996) is a Scottish rugby union player who currently plays for Newcastle Falcons in the Gallagher English Premiership.
+Murray McCallum (born 16 March 1996) is a Scottish rugby union player who currently plays for Newcastle Red Bulls in PREM Rugby.

 Rugby Union career

 Amateur career

-He played rugby union at Strathallan School and then for Dunfermline RFC.
+He played rugby union at Strathallan School and then for Dunfermline.

 He was playing for Heriots at the time of his call up to the Edinburgh squad.

 Professional career

 He made his professional debut for Edinburgh Rugby in October 2016, as a substitute against Treviso.